 Rubber Plant (Ficus Elastica)

 This Rubber Plant stole my heart on our recent Summer 2020 photoshoot and I couldn’t wait to grow one at home!
 They are slow growers so if you are patient you can buy a small one but I went for a more mature tree for an instant statement.
-These plants love lots of bright sunlight but not direct light so protect them from really strong light through the window with a sheer curtain.
+These plants love lots of bright sunlight but not direct light so protect them from really strong light through the window with a plantation shutter.
 They like their soil well drained so don’t let the soil get soggy especially when they are dormant in winter.
 I give mine a mist on its leaves if the air is too dry and believe it or not they prefer it if the water is room temperature!
 Pop in some indoor plant fertilizer during the growing season and your rubber plant will love you.

 Monstera (Monstera Deliciosa)

 The monstera plant is native to the tropical rainforests of southern Mexico so it loves a warm, humid shady indoor environment.
 I love them because they have a really sculptural leaf shape and are actually quite hard to kill!

 They still need light to grow so pop them in a part of your house that is well lit but out of direct sunlight.
 Give them a water once a week or when the soil starts to look dry and don’t forget to wipe over those beautiful leaves with a damp cloth so the plant can breathe.